ESMValGroup/ESMValTool-website/_posts/2023-03-xx-New-release.md

 ESMValTool:

-- This release has seen the inclusion of the code for four figures of Chapter 3 of the **IPCC AR6 WG1 report** ([Link to documentation](https://docs.esmvaltool.org/en/latest/recipes/recipe_ipccwg1ar6ch3.html)).
+- This release includes the diagnostics for reproducing four figures of Chapter 3 of the **IPCC AR6 WG1 report** ([Link to documentation](https://docs.esmvaltool.org/en/latest/recipes/recipe_ipccwg1ar6ch3.html)).

 -  A new set of recipes and diagnostics has been included to **evaluate cloud climatologies** from CMIP models as used in [Lauer et al. (2023)](https://doi.org/10.1175/JCLI-D-22-0181.1) ([Link to documentation](https://docs.esmvaltool.org/en/latest/recipes/recipe_clouds.html)).

--  We have also included a set of recipes for **extreme events, regional and impact evaluation** as used in [Weigel et al. (2021)](https://doi.org/10.5194/gmd-14-3159-2021) and in **IPCC AR5** ([Link to documentation](https://docs.esmvaltool.org/en/latest/recipes/recipe_ipccwg1ar5ch9.html)).
+-  Addition of a set of recipes for **extreme events, regional and impact evaluation** as used in [Weigel et al. (2021)](https://doi.org/10.5194/gmd-14-3159-2021) and in **IPCC AR5** ([Link to documentation](https://docs.esmvaltool.org/en/latest/recipes/recipe_ipccwg1ar5ch9.html)).